awsdocs/aws-systems-manager-user-guide/doc_source/integrating_csi_driver.md

    kubectl get pods
    ```

-1. To describe the pod, in the following command, for *<PODID>* use the pod ID from the pods you found in the previous step\.
+1. To describe the pod, in the following command, for *pod\-id* use the pod ID from the pods you found in the previous step\.
 If you aren't using the default namespace, use `-n <NAMESPACE>`\.

    ```
-   kubectl describe pod/<PODID>
+   kubectl describe pod/pod-id
    ```

 **To see errors for the ASCP**